open/close all folders

 - Tekken's first capoerista, Eddy Gordo.

 - Knuckles in the Sonic the Hedgehog series wears his hair in dreadlocks, and he is considered to be one of the strongest characters in the series.
 His entire echidna race, especially members of the Knuckles tribe, all feature dreadlocks and are known for their incredible power.
 Even the gentle Technical Pacifist Tikal The Echidna is able to run, jump, glide and knock heads when the situation calls for it.

 - The Proud Warrior Race Guy Sten from Dragon Age: Origins wears his dreadlocks additionally bound into a sort of ponytail at the back of his head.

 - Bernie Mataki from the Gears of War series and its expanded universe has a dreadlock ponytail in the third game.
-Skorge, the second game's Dragon, has decorations on his helmet that make him look like he has dreads.
+Skorge, the second game's Dragon, has decorations on his helmet that makes him look like he has dreads.

 - In Borderlands 2, one of Salvador's head customizations gives him long dreadlocks tied back in a ponytail.
 Sasha from Tales from the Borderlands also qualifies.

-- You can make one in The Elder Scrolls V Skyrim.
+- You can make one in The Elder Scrolls V: Skyrim.